 To further explore the expression pattern of BglabIR25a in olfactory tissues, we analyzed its cellular spatial distribution in the B. glabrata anterior tentacle by whole-mount in situ hybridization.
-No tentacle staining was observed using a sense riboprobe for BglabIR25a (Fig 5A), while localization is clearly visible within distal and proximal tentacle regions using an antisense riboprobe (Fig 5B-D).
-Expression within the epithelium, as well as neuropil was determined following cryostat sectioning (Fig 5E-I).
+No tentacle staining was observed using a sense riboprobe for BglabIR25a (Fig 5A), while localization was clearly visible within the distal and proximal tentacle regions using an antisense riboprobe (Fig 5B-D).
+Expression within the epithelium, as well as that of ? neuropil was determined following cryostat sectioning (Fig 5E-I).
 This location is typical of sensory neurons, although we lack an unambiguous neuronal marker to confirm this identification.

 Discussion

 The recent availability of the B. glabrata whole genome sequence has provided a basis for the in silico identification and analysis of undiscovered and novel receptors.
-Application of the homology-based searches against the original B. glabrata predicted proteome assemblies led to the identification and examination of 7 putative IRs that possessed regions homologous to the LBD site of Aplysia IRs, as well as 19 iGluRs.
+Application of the homology-based searches against the original B. glabrata predicted proteome assemblies led to the identification and examination of 7 putative IRs that possess regions homologous to the LBD site of Aplysia IRs, as well as 19 iGluRs.

-Identification of receptors was initially focused on the most highly-conserved structural features that extend throughout the iGluR and IR families, then sequences were manually reannotated to allow for a more refined phylogenetic analysis.
+Identification of receptors was initially focused on the most highly-conserved structural features that extend throughout the iGluR and IR families; then sequences were manually re-annotated to allow for a more refined phylogenetic analysis.
 For instance, it had been established that the LBD exhibits 3 key residues (R, T, D/E) at fixed positions within S1 and S2, forming a “Venus flytrap” structure [8].
-Sequence alignment showed that these highly conserved residues are present in most Biomphalaria iGluR sequences, while the IR did exhibit a variable pattern, lacking some or all known glutamate-interacting residues, supporting their distinct classification from iGluRs.
+Sequence alignment showed that these highly conserved residues are present in most Biomphalaria iGluR sequences, while the IR exhibits a variable pattern, lacking some or all known glutamate-interacting residues, supporting their distinct classification from iGluRs.

-Phylogenetic analysis confirmed the division of the 26 receptor sequences into two distinct types (iGluRs and IRs) where 7 novel IR sequences could be categorized into two groups that is the IR25a/8a and other IRs.
-Our phylogenetic analysis is congruent with other findings with respect to the more ancient IR25a/8a lineages neighboring the non-NMDA group.
-BglabIR1-5 are clearly distinct from BglabIR25a/8a receptors and show only distant similarity to the Aplysia IR sequences, and therefore represent a newly defined IRs cluster, probably reflecting the animal’s very different ecological niche (freshwater versus marine).
-The lack of obvious orthologs between these two species suggests expansion or contraction of these receptors occurred after the splitting of the Gastropoda lineage.
+Phylogenetic analysis confirmed the division of the 26 receptor sequences into two distinct types (iGluRs and IRs) where 7 novel IR sequences could be categorized into two groups, that is the IR25a/8a and other IRs.
+Our phylogenetic analysis is congruent with previous findings with respect to the more ancient IR25a/8a lineages neighboring the non-NMDA group.
+BglabIR1-5 are clearly distinct from the BglabIR25a/8a receptors and show only distant similarity to the Aplysia IR sequences, and therefore represent a newly defined IRs cluster, probably reflecting the snail’s very different ecological niche (freshwater versus marine).
+The lack of obvious orthologs between these two molluscan species suggests expansion or contraction of these receptors occurred after the splitting of the Gastropoda lineage.

-A likely role for these BglabIRs as chemosensory receptors may be inferred based on their noted expansion as well as spatial expression that include the animal’s chemosensory organs by RT-PCR (see Fig. 3).
-Futhermore, our whole mount in situ hybridization experiments enabled visualization of IR25a expression in the tentacle of Biomphalaria, including the proximal and distal regions, supporting a functional role in the detection of olfactory stimuli in all regions of the organ.
+A likely role for these BglabIRs as chemosensory receptors may be inferred based on their noted expansion as well as spatial expression that includes the animal’s chemosensory organs by RT-PCR (see Fig. 3).
+Furthermore, our whole mount in situ hybridization experiments enabled visualization of IR25a expression in the tentacle of Biomphalaria, including the proximal and distal regions, supporting a functional role in the detection of olfactory stimuli in all regions of the organ.
 By comparison, in rhinophore sections of Aplysia dactylomela, IR25a has been demonstrated to be expressed in small clusters of cells of a characteristic neuronal morphology close to the sensory epithelial surface [8].
-Also, the Also, IR25a-related gene (OET-07) from Homarus americanus, the American lobster, is expressed in topographically defined subpopulations of mature olfactory sensory neurons [26].
-Similarly, the presence of IR25a has been documented in almost all of lobster antennules, in a similar fashion, specifically within putative chemosensory cells [10,27,28].
+Also, the IR25a-related gene (OET-07) from Homarus americanus, the American lobster, is expressed in topographically defined subpopulations of mature olfactory sensory neurons [26].
+Similarly, the presence of IR25a has been documented in almost all of the lobster antennules, in a similar fashion, specifically within putative chemosensory cells [10,27,28].
 Together, these results are consistent with at least some of the Biomphalaria IRs having a chemosensory function.